Asood-CS/Asood-CS/README.md

 ## Hi there 👋

-I am Aditya Sood, a freshman at New York University studying Computer Science.
+I am Aditya Sood, a freshman at New York University studying Computer Science and Mathematics.
 I've been coding since I was 11, and am primarily interested in how computation intersects with math and physics.

 - 🌱 I’m currently interested in ...
 1. The mathematics behind **Hopfield networks** and **transformer attention**